wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/MoodleDemos.md

 >     set "BASELINE DB REPOSITORY" to "moodledemo-db-baseline" (with sample data) or "opensocialvanilla-db-baseline" (without sample data)
 >     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "moodledemo-webroot-sourcecode-baseline" (with sample data) or "opensocialvanilla-webroot-sourcecode-baseline" (without sample data)

+If you are using the cloud-init method raher than StackScript these you should set

+>     export WEBSITE_DISPLAY_NAME="My Opensocial Demo"
+>     export APPLICATION="moodle"
+>     export BASELINE DB REPOSITORY="moodledemo-db-baseline"
+>     export APPLICATION BASELINE SOURCECODE REPOSITORY="moodledemo-webroot-sourcecode-baseline"

 Once the application is installed you can go to its URL in your browser

 >     https://<dns-url>/index.php